Light Switches

 Safety Information

 Always isolate the power supply at the consumer unit before working on light switches.
 Use a voltage tester to confirm the circuit is dead before touching any wiring.
-Never assume a switch is safe to work on just because the light is off – the switch itself may still be live.
+Never assume a switch is safe to work on simply because the light is off—the switch itself may still be live.
+Ensure all switches are properly earthed where required and that terminals are tightened securely.
+Loose connections can cause arcing, overheating, and serious fire hazards.

 Frequently Asked Questions